moveworks/developer-docs/use-case-guides/survey-completion-alerts-servicenow/README.md

 # Congratulations!

-You just added Survey completion alerts to your Copilot!
+You just added Survey completion alerts to your Moveworks Copilot!
 Check out our other guides for inspiration on what to build next.